William C. Norris (general): General officer assignments

-In October 1967, he was transferred to the Pentagon as assistant executive officer to the chief of the National Guard Bureau.
-In August 1968, he returned to the Aerospace Defense Command (formerly Air Defense Command) headquarters as director, Operational Readiness Inspection.
-He entered the Air War College at Maxwell Air Force Base in August 1970 and graduated in June 1971.
+In October 1967, Norris was transferred to The Pentagon as assistant executive officer to the chief of the National Guard Bureau, serving until August 1968.
+He then served as deputy director and later director of Operational Inspection at Headquarters Aerospace Defense Command, Ent Air Force Base, Colorado, from August 1968 to August 1970.
+He entered the Air War College at Maxwell Air Force Base in August 1970 and graduated in May 1971.